The Voice of Korea season 3

 The third season of the South Korean reality television series The Voice of Korea premiered in May 2020 after a seven-year hiatus.
 Sung Sikyung, Kim Jongkook, BoA, and Dynamic Duo were introduced as the new coaches of the show.
 The show is hosted by Jang Sungkyu.

 Changes

 Coaches' line-up

 None of the coaches from the previous season has returned.
 In April 2020, Sung Sikyung, Kim Jongkook, BoA, and Dynamic Duo were announced as the four new coaches.

 Host

-Jang Sungkyu was announced as the new host, replacing Kim Jinpyo.
+Jang Sung-kyu was announced as the new host, replacing Kim Jin-pyo.

 Mechanics

 Block

 A new feature added in the blind auditions this season is the Block.
 Each coach is given one block to prevent one coach from getting an artist.
 Also, each teams were decreased from 12 to 8 members each, bringing the total of artists to 32.

 The Sing-Offs

 The Knockout rounds were removed in favor of the Sing-Offs.
 In the Sing-Offs, one artist from each team is chosen by their coach to directly advance to the semi-finals without performing.
 The remaining artists perform a short piece in a capella.
 The winning artist proceeds to the semi-finals.